-- ✓ tools and approaches to learning - ✓ examples of exam questions and a guide on how to answer them well - ✓ revision checklists to self-assess your own understanding and knowledge of the subject.
+- tools and approaches to learning - examples of exam questions and a guide on how to answer them well - ✓ revision checklists to self-assess your own understanding and knowledge of the subject.

 The course will help you to build your skills and knowledge across a range of mathematical techniques.
 You will be able to develop your problem solving and reasoning skills in a variety of situations.

-The Extended course will provide you with a strong foundation to continue to study mathematical qualifications beyond Cambridge IGCSE.
-The Core course will equip you with skills needed to support your learning in other subjects and in your general working life.
+The course will provide you with a strong foundation to continue to study mathematical qualifications beyond O Level and will equip you with skills needed to support your learning in other subjects and in your general working life